smeyusuf-lang/biochem-coding-projects/project-b-elisa-4pl/README.md

 create project-b-elisa-4pl folder
-# Project B: ELISA 4PL Analysis in R
+# ELISA 4PL Analysis in R

-This project recreates a classic **ELISA (Enzyme-Linked Immunosorbent Assay)** analysis workflow in R.
+This project demonstrates how to analyse data from an **Enzyme-Linked Immunosorbent Assay (ELISA)** using R.
-Instead of Excel-based curve fitting, I built a reproducible pipeline that simulates ELISA data, fits a **4-parameter logistic (4PL) model**, and predicts unknown sample concentrations.
+The workflow simulates experimental data, fits a **four-parameter logistic (4PL)** model, and predicts the concentration of unknown samples.

 ---

+## Overview
+ELISAs are widely used to quantify proteins, hormones, or other biomolecules.
+Data are typically processed in Excel, but this approach can be hard to reproduce and share.
+Here, the analysis is carried out in R to ensure the workflow is transparent, reproducible, and version-controlled.

+---

-## What I did
+## Methods
-- Simulated ELISA standard curve data with replicates and added experimental noise.
+- Simulated ELISA standards and unknowns with replicate noise.
 - Aggregated replicates (mean ± SD).
-- Fit a 4-parameter logistic curve using the `drc` package.
+- Fitted a 4PL curve using the `drc` package.
-- Plotted the standard curve with error bars on a log10 axis.
+- Visualised the standard curve on a log10 scale with error bars.
-- Predicted concentrations of unknown samples by inverting the model.
+- Estimated concentrations of unknown samples from the fitted model.
-- Exported results as CSV and PNG for reporting.

 ---

-## Example output
+## Example Output

-Here is the fitted **4PL ELISA standard curve** with error bars and fitted line:
+The fitted 4PL standard curve with error bars and predicted line:

 ![ELISA 4PL Curve](docs/elisa_curve.png)

 ---

-## Project structure
+## File Structure
 project-b-elisa-4pl/
 │
-├── elisa4plproject.Rmd # RMarkdown notebook with full workflow
+├── elisa4plproject.Rmd # RMarkdown notebook
-├── data/ # Simulated input data
+├── data/ # Simulated raw data
 │ ├── elisa_standards.csv
 │ └── elisa_unknowns.csv
-├── docs/ # Output results
+├── docs/ # Results and plots
 │ ├── elisa_curve.png
 │ └── unknowns_predicted.csv
-└── README.md # Project description (this file)
+└── README.md

 yaml
 Copy code

 ---

-## Why this matters
-ELISA is one of the most widely used assays in biomedical science.
-Automating the analysis in R makes the workflow **transparent, reproducible, and industry-ready** — valuable skills for both research and pharma.

----

-## Next steps
+## Next Steps
-- Extend the workflow to a **5-parameter logistic (5PL)** model.
+- Extend to a 5-parameter logistic (5PL) model.
-- Import and analyse **real ELISA plate data**.
+- Import and process real ELISA plate-reader data.
-- Build a **Shiny app** for interactive curve fitting and QC.
+- Build a Shiny app for interactive fitting and QC.